owncast/owncast.github.io/content/releases/owncast-0.0.7.md

 This will be the the last release to allow external access to the websocket.
 If you have built tools or utilities that utilize getting chat events it is recommended that you migrate to supported [3rd party APIs](https://owncast.online/thirdparty/) instead.
 If you have a use case that doesn't fit these APIs please let us know and in the future we may find a safe way to support the features you require.

+## Thank you to our contributors and donors!

 Thank you to the contributors for v0.0.7: [nebunez](https://github.com/nebunez), [gabek](https://github.com/gabek), [thilobillerbeck](https://github.com/thilobillerbeck), [aral](https://github.com/aral), [gingervitis](https://github.com/gingervitis) as well as all of the fantastic people helping out in the [Owncast chat](https://owncast.rocket.chat) answering questions, testing and providing feedback.

+## Support the future of Owncast

+We've been asked to support donations so people can help support the project, so now we are!
+We're ready to go on [OpenCollective](https://opencollective.com/owncast) and would love you to check it out.